CryptozombiesHQ/cryptozombie-lessons/3/02-ownable.md

 We've gone ahead and copied the code of the `Ownable` contract into a new file, `ownable.sol`.
 Let's go ahead and make `ZombieFactory` inherit from it.

-1. Set our code to `import` the contents of `ownable.sol`.
-If you don't remember how to do this, look back at `zombiefeeding.sol`.
+1. Modify our code to `import` the contents of `ownable.sol`.
+If you don't remember how to do this take a look at `zombiefeeding.sol`.

-2. Set the `ZombieFactory` contract to inherit from `Ownable`.
-Again, you can reference `ZombieFeeding` if you don't remember how this is done.
+2. Modify the `ZombieFactory` contract to inherit from `Ownable`.
+Again, you can take a look at `zombiefeeding.sol` if you don't remember how this is done.